hunterjackson/docs/source/mqtt.rst

     INSERT INTO kafkaTopic1 SELECT * FROM mqttTopicA

 Configurations
 --------------

 ``connect.mqtt.source.kcql``

 Kafka connect query language expression.
-Allows for expressive Mqtt topic to Kafka topicrouting.
+Allows for expressive Mqtt topic to Kafka topic routing.
 Currently there is no support for filtering the fields from the incoming payload.

 * Data type : string